mohamedwaleed77/E-Commerce_MERN_Fullstack_AMIT/README.md

 - Passwords encrypted with bcrypt.
 - CSRF protection via headers and tokens.

+### 🤏 Microservices Architecture (YES I couldn't find better emoji)
+- Each service is Isolated in a docker container.
+- If a service failed it will be restarted.

 ### 📊 Monitoring metrics Using Promethues | Grafana | cAdvisor
 ![alt text](backend/metrics.png)